osomike/databricks-mlops-init/README.md

 - **`DATABRICKS_READ_USER_GROUP`**: The user group inside databricks that should have read access to the databricks workflows for the ml project.
 - **`USE_DATABRICKS_SERVICE_PRINCIPAL`**: Feature flag.
 If `true`, use Databricks service principals instead of cloud provider service principals.

+Note.- The catalog names for test, staging and production should be different.

 ## Workflow Steps

 ### 1. Repository Creation